Sangarshanan/sangarshanan.github.io/_posts/2020-03-01-learning-react.md

 I am gonna start learning react and am gonna try my best to document it here so that it is easy to come back here for reference

 After spending sometime installing node and all the modules, I came across something called the Virtual DOM.
-There is an awesome video on youtube explaning all about it <https://www.youtube.com/watch?v=d7pyEDqBDeE> So basically react has a virtual DOM stored in memory which is synced with the actual DOM with a libray called ReactDOM.
-This syncing is called reconciliation which runs a diff algorithm between the real and vitual DOM, More explanation <https://reactjs.org/docs/reconciliation.html>
+There is an awesome video on youtube explaining all about it <https://www.youtube.com/watch?v=d7pyEDqBDeE> So basically react has a virtual DOM stored in memory which is synced with the actual DOM with a library called ReactDOM.
+This syncing is called reconciliation which runs a diff algorithm between the real and virtual DOM, More explanation <https://reactjs.org/docs/reconciliation.html>

 So I created by first react app with `npx create-react-app my-app` There was a public folder with all the html and static files, I changed the src and added two files